 It felt pretty unbelievable the first few times I felt tingling in my breasts and a release of milk when my baby cried.
 I noticed this would happen when I reminisced about my baby or even when I heard a stranger's baby cry.
-It's incredible to think that a person's body can react so instinctively.
+Incredibly, a person's body can react instinctively.
 Our bodies are so perfectly made to supply the needs of our babies.

-One embarrassing moment, I recall, was forgetting to wear breast pads and leaking in public.
+I recall that one embarrassing moment when forgetting to wear breast pads and leaking in public.
 Some mothers have leaked right through their breast pads.
-My left breast leaked a lot more than the right one, and apparently, it is often the case that a mother leaks more from one breast than the other!
+My left breast leaked a lot more than the right one; apparently, mothers often leak more from one breast than the other!
 Some mothers don't leak at all, and this is normal too.

 I Noticed That Leaking Happened More Frequently When: